astroohere/BotGege/README.md

 # BotGege
-A Simple WhatsApp bot by Astroo, made with javascript
+A Simple WhatsApp bot by Astroo, made with javascript and baileys

 ```
 how to install